naina-rana/Student_Management_System/README.md

-# Student Management System
+🎓 Student Management System

-## Description
-A Python-based Student Management System that allows users to manage student records using a menu-driven program.
-Student data is stored permanently using a JSON file.
+A simple Python-based Student Management System that allows users to manage student records using a menu-driven interface.
+Student data is stored in a JSON file for persistence.

-## Features
+🚀 Features

 -  Add Student
-- View Students
+-  View All Students
 -  Search Student
-- Update Student Marks
+-  Update Student Details
 -  Delete Student
+-  Calculate Average Marks
-- Show Topper
+-  Find Topper
-- Duplicate Roll Number Check
-- JSON Data Storage
+-  Store Data in JSON File

-## Technologies Used
+🛠️ Technologies Used

 - Python
 - JSON

-## Concepts Used
-- Functions
-- Lists
-- Dictionaries
-- Loops
-- If-Else
 - File Handling
-- JSON

-## How to Run
+▶️ How to Run

+1. Clone the repository.
-1. Open the project in VS Code.
+2. Open the project in VS Code.
-2. Run `main.py`.
+3. Run "Main.py".
-3. Choose an option from the menu.
+4. Use the menu to manage student records.

+📁 Project Structure

+- "Main.py" – Main application
+- "Students.json" – Stores student data
+- "README.md" – Project documentation

-## Author
+👩‍💻 Author

-Naina Rana
+**Naina Rana**